boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

           </div>
      ```

- 13. In the `Server project`, under the controller folder, create the controller `EmbedDataController.cs`.
-To get particular dashboard details, define an API `AuthorizationServer()` using the `GetSignatureUrl()` method to generate the algorithm.
-In this API, the `embedQuerString`,`userEmail` and the value from the `GetSignatureUrl()` method are appended as the query parameters in the URL to the authorization server of the particular dashboard.
+ 13. In the `Server project`, create the `EmbedDataController.cs` controller under the controller folder.
+To obtain specific dashboard details, define an API called `AuthorizationServer()` which utilizes the `GetSignatureUrl()` method to generate the algorithm.
+In this API, append the `embedQueryString`, `userEmail`, and the value from the `GetSignatureUrl()` method as query parameters in the URL to the authorization server of the specific dashboard.

      Open the terminal and navigate to the `Server project` directory using the cd command (e.g., `cd C:\BlazorProject\Server`).
 Execute the following commands in the terminal to add the necessary reference to the project: `dotnet add package Newtonsoft.Json`.
-Include the `Newtonsoft.Json`, `System.Security.Cryptography`, `System.Net.Http`, `Microsoft.AspNetCore.Mvc` and `Models` folder namespaces.
+Include the namespaces for the `Newtonsoft.Json`, `System.Security.Cryptography`, `System.Net.Http`, `Microsoft.AspNetCore.Mvc`, and `Models` folders.

      ```js
         [Route("api/[controller]")]